 - Any family pets are fully vaccinated, wormed, and are of a suitable temperament.

-- All household members over 18 years of age agree to participate in a National Police Clearance.
+- Household members who wish to be an active part of the puppy’s training agree to participate in a National Police Clearance.

 I want to raise a puppy

 If you meet this criteria, you might be a perfect Puppy Raiser!

 For more information on Puppy Raising submit an expression of interest via our Puppy Raiser Enquiry form and one of our staff members will contact you with more information.

 - Only applicants who meet our eligibility criteria will be considered for the role.